BigData-SRH/Varun-Finance-Dashboard/README.md

 ## 11. Using This Template for Student Projects

-Students can:
+You can:

 - Fork this repository
-- Replace the example data with their own dataset
+- Replace the example data with your own dataset
 - Add new multipage views
 - Build data dashboards or analysis tools
 - Submit their Streamlit project as a reproducible environment